 With gaming, it was more of the same.

 I mentioned the reload phenomena in my Fallout 3 vs. New Vegas vs. Fallout 4 article, but Bethesda’s sound design really took center stage with Fallout 4 in particular.
 For as much as people bag on the company for some questionable business decisions over the years, they really get a lot of things right in their games.

 Sound is most certainly one of them.

 I think the combination of a headphone with good imaging (K702/K612), the open, detailed quality of the G6, and the great soundscapes present in Fallout 4 are part of the reason why I never wanted to leave my couch.
 The ambience of playing the game with all music off is truly something to behold here.
 I gamed so much in fact that I unlocked the Uncharted 2 Platinum trophy on PS4.
 If you’re unfamiliar, this basically means that I won ALL THE TROPHIES.

 Talk about no life.

 It took me quite awhile to sit down and write this review, and I think in large part that has to do with just how immersive an experience the G6 can provide.
 It’s almost like you’re completely shutting out the real world, and all that’s left is you inside the game environment.

 This happened to me watching Crouching Tiger, Hidden Dragon as well.
-There are some really emotional moments towards the end of the movie, and the combo mentioned above only amplified that sentiment (no pun intended).
+There are some really emotional moments towards the end of the movie, and the combo mentioned above only amplified that sentiment.
+Haha!
+I made a pun!

 The incredibly intimate experience brought me to tears as the credits rolled, and in large part that’s due to the G6’s excellent rendition of the sound and dialogue, whether that be with Scout Mode, SBX, or otherwise.